 4) If you haven’t seen them already (where have you been?), see the original Star Wars movies so you know where they left off.

-5) While you’re waiting to see it, have fun with these FREE Star Wars: The Force Awakens printables, and check out this trailer:
+5) While you’re waiting to see it, have fun with these FREE Star Wars: The Force Awakens printables.

 -Lisa Baker, twincities.webtrisdigital.com and TwinCitiesFrugalMom.com